KxSystems/docs/docs/ml/embedpy/faq.md

 In the above example case the `libpython` files are static `.a` files rather than `.so` files.
 To recitfy complete one of the following

 1. Reinstall Python with the system enabled to allow the python shared objects to be shared with other programs.
 This can be achieved using instructions provided [here](https://www.iram.fr/IRAMFR/GILDAS/doc/html/gildas-python-html/node36.html).
 With particular care to be taken in the `./configure --enable-shared` step.
-If following the instructions in the link provided ensure you install a version of python suitable for use with embedPy.
+If following the instructions in the link provided ensure you install a version of Python suitable for use with embedPy.
-2. Create a symlink between a static `.a` file and a `.so` file associated with the python build if one exists.
+2. Create a symlink between a static `.a` file and a `.so` file associated with the Python build if one exists.

 If neither of the above solutions work please contact ai@kx.com with detailed instructions indicating the steps taken to solve the problem.